pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 pm.model_to_graphviz(model)
 ```

+### Meausurement Model Structure

+We can now see how the covariance structure among the latent constructs is integral piece of the overarching model design which is fed forward into our pseudo regression components and weighted with the respective lambda terms.

 ```{code-cell} ipython3
 az.summary(idata, var_names=["lambdas1", "lambdas2"])
 ```

+These factor loadings are generally important to interpret in terms of construct validity.
+Because we've specified one of the indicator variables to be fixed at 1, the other indicators which load on that factor should have a loading coefficient in broadly the same scale as the fixed point indicator that defines the construct scale.
+We're looking for consistency among the loadings to assess whether the indicators are reliable measures of the construct.

 ```{code-cell} ipython3
 idata
 ```

+Let's plot the trace diagnostics to validate the sampler has converged well to the posterior distribution.

 ```{code-cell} ipython3
 az.plot_trace(idata, var_names=["lambdas1", "lambdas2", "tau", "Psi", "ksi"]);
 ```

 ### Sampling the Latent Constructs

+One thing to highlight in particular about the Bayesian manner of fitting CFA and SEM models is that we now have access to the posterior distribution of the latent quantities.
+These samples can offer insight into particular individuals in our survey that is harder to glean from the multivariate presentation of the manifest variables.

 ```{code-cell} ipython3
 fig, axs = plt.subplots(1, 2, figsize=(20, 9))